alexhu316/WaffleHacks/README.md

-# Sponify - second place overall winner in Waffle Hacks 2021
+# Sponify
+Web app built with Flask where sponsors can connect with organizations.

 ## Installs:
 - wtforms